DeVeNdRa1910/django-notes-app/README.md

-# Simple Notes App for learn Jenkins
+# Simple Django Notes App for create and store
 This is a simple notes app built with React and Django.

 ## Requirements